Overview

 June to August 2023

-• The committee is focusing on developing an education and awareness program and progressing opportunities for a WSUD compliance program.
+- Stormwater Subcommittee: Met on 15 March and 9 May 2023, focusing on developing an education and awareness program and advancing WSUD compliance opportunities.

 March – May 2023